 b.
-Copies of listed exhibits must be provided to opposing counsel and any pro se party no later than five days after the final pretrial conference.
+Copies of listed exhibits must be provided to opposing counsel and any pro se party no later than 30 days before trial.
 The objections contemplated by Fed.
 R. Civ.
-P. 26(a)(3) shall be filed with the clerk and served by hand delivery or facsimile no later than 11 days after the exhibits are provided.
+P. 26(a)(3) shall be filed with the clerk and served by hand delivery or facsimile no later than 14 days after the exhibits are provided.